High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Introduction

-UV shielding of CO by self-shielding, CI, and H$_{2}$ has traditionally been thought to be important to the longevity of CO in circumstellar disks.
-In CO-rich debris disks, it is possible that primordial H$_2$ abundance, assumed through a protoplanetary like $\frac{\text{CO}}{\text{H}_2}$ ratio could shield the gas for a few Myr.
-However, for CO-poor belts numerous studies show that even assuming generously low $\frac{\text{CO}}{\text{H}_2}$ ratios of $10^{-6}$, provide insufficient shielding for primordial CO to persists to the typically older ages of these systems \citep[e.g][]{marino_exocometary_2016, matra_detection_2017, marino_scattering_2018, matra_ubiquity_2019, kral_imaging_2019}.
+In CO-rich debris disks, assuming a $\frac{\text{CO}}{\text{H}_2}$ abundance ratio typical of protoplanetary disks leads to sufficient H$_2$ to shield CO for several Myr, close to the system age \citep[e.g.][]{kospal_alma_2013}.
+However, the same assumption for CO-poor belts leads to insufficient H2 to shield CO over the system age \citep[e.g][]{marino_exocometary_2016, matra_detection_2017, marino_scattering_2018, matra_ubiquity_2019, kral_imaging_2019}.
 This implies that gas in CO-poor systems, from younger systems like $\beta$ Pictoris \citep{matra_exocometary_2017} to older systems like Fomalhaut \citep{matra_detection_2017} and $\eta$ Corvi \citep{marino_exocometary_2016}, is most likely secondary.
 This was corroborated by upper limits on the H$_2$ density in the $\beta$ Pictoris disk obtained from non-local thermodynamic equilibrium (non-LTE) modelling of the CO excitation \citep{matra_exocometary_2017}.